era1112/Era1112/README.md

 About me:
 - Canadian computer science student
-- Interested in os, embedded copmputing, compilers, reverse engineering
+- Interested in os, embedded computing, compilers, reverse engineering
 - Currently working on x86-64 assembly and sdr projects
 - Interested in collaborating on projects for personal experience